 Sjogren's syndrome: inflammation and damage of the glands of the eyes and mouth; other parts of the body can also be affected

-Vasculitis: blood vessel inflammation, which can impair blood supply to tissues
+Vasculitis: blood vessel inflammation, which can hamper blood supply to tissues

 Juvenile RA is the most common type of arthritis in kids.
 Like adult RA, it causes joint inflammation, stiffness, and damage.
 However, it can also affect a child's growth.
 Juvenile RA is also known as juvenile idiopathic arthritis.
-"Idiopathic" means no known cause.
+"Idiopathic" means the cause is unknown.

 RA and Pregnancy

 Surprisingly, rheumatoid arthritis improves in up to 80% of women during pregnancy.
-It will likely flare up after delivery.
-How and why this happens is still unclear.
-If you are trying to get pregnant, ask your doctor which RA medications are safe for you to take.
-Changes in your medication may be necessary before you become pregnant and during pregnancy.
+It will likely flare up after the baby is born.
+Why this happens is unclear.
+You may need to make changes in your medication before you conceive and during pregnancy.